Survey Procedures In Dentistry

 - Age profile of oral diseases in population to enable careneeds for different age group to be determined, to provide information about severity and progression of disease, and to give an indication as to whether the levels are increasing or decreasing.

 Question 6.
-Write short answer on descriptive survey.
+Write a short answer on a descriptive survey.

 Answer.
-Descriptive survey describes a situation e.g. distribution of cancer in a population in relation to sex and age.
+A descriptive survey describes a situation, for Example, the distribution of cancer in a population concerning sex and age.

-- Analytic survey explains the situation.
+- An analytic survey explains the situation.
 It is done by formulating as well as testing the hypothesis.

 - Distinction between a descriptive and analytic survey is not always clear and a single survey can combine both purposes.
 Example is a broad descriptive survey may be so planned, that it also provides information for the testing of a specific hypothesis.